 In 2017, National Day Calendar® began celebrating each state in the order they entered the union starting the week of Independence Day and ending with Hawaii.
 We highlight a small part of each states’ history, foods and the people who make up the state.
 Many states have their own state celebrations, and National Day Calendar’s observances in no way replace them.
 There’s so much more to explore, we can’t help but celebrate our beautiful country even more!

 NATIONAL WYOMING DAY

-On May 24, National Wyoming Day recognizes the 44th state to join the union.
+On May 24th, National Wyoming Day recognizes The Equality State.

 From Fossil Butte National Monument to Fort Laramie National Historic Site, Wyoming retells history.
 The state thrills and challenges visitors with its spectacular views in Yellowstone and Grand Teton National Park.

 Join National Day Calendar as we explore The Equality State.
 Visit the towering Grand Tetons and learn about the resilient people who live in Wyoming.
 Follow the trails of dinosaurs and cowboys!
 Use #NationalWyomingDay to share on social media.